tomi-vanek/wsdl-viewer/README.md

 Some legacy web-browsers are not able by default automatically recognize the .wsdl file type (suffix).
 For the type recognition the WSDL file has to be renamed by adding the suffix .xml - i.e. myservice.wsdl.xml.

-## Usage 2: HTML generated a batch job
+## Usage 2: HTML generated in a batch job

 A set of WSDL-s can be converted into web pages (HTML) in a batch process (i.e. an ANT script, that has native XSLT support).